Houston Government Contract Fraud Lawyers

 Theodore Watson, admitted to the Supreme Court of the United States, leads our legal team while coordinating with experienced government contract law attorneys who understand both the Federal Acquisition Regulation (FAR) and the criminal statutes that federal prosecutors use to destroy businesses.

-Why Houston Companies Choose Our Team:
+Why Houston Companies Choose Our Legal Defense Team:

-The Reality Small Businesses and Defense Contractors Face
+The Reality Small Businesses and Defense Contractors Face In Houston, TX

 Every day, successful Houston companies discover that a billing error, a compliance oversight, or a misunderstood regulation has triggered a federal investigation that threatens everything they’ve built.
 The government has unlimited resources, teams of prosecutors, and the power to destroy your business with a single indictment.
 You have one chance to respond correctly.

-What Triggers Federal Government Contract Investigations
+What Triggers Federal Government Contract Investigations in Houston, Texas?

 Billing and Invoice Issues: The government scrutinizes every invoice submitted under federal contracts.
 Allegations of inflated costs, duplicate billing, or charging personal expenses to government contracts can trigger False Claims Act investigations that result in both civil and criminal penalties.

 Procurement Fraud Allegations: The government aggressively prosecutes bid rigging, kickbacks, product substitution, and false certifications.
-Houston procurement fraud lawyer cases often involve allegations that contractors misrepresented their qualifications, capabilities, or compliance status to win contracts.
+Houston procurement fraud lawyer cases often involve allegations that contractors and subcontractors misrepresented their qualifications, capabilities, or compliance status to win contracts.

 The Federal Investigation Process: What Happens Next